 Given the examples above, the importance of professional proofreading after translation should be apparent.

-Full-service translation companies offer proofreading services along with the translations they perform.
+Full-service translation companies like Accredited Language offer proofreading services along with the translations they perform.
 This minimizes the impact of typos, inaccurate phrasing and other translation errors.
 While no translation can ever be guaranteed to be perfect, proofreading goes a long way toward preventing the worst offenders.

 The important thing is to catch these mistakes before they are made public and result in delays, inconvenience and general embarrassment.
 That’s why professional proofreading of translation – no matter how great the translator – is always recommended.